samrocketman/nexus3-config-as-code/docs/backup_restore.md

    ./scripts/upload_function.py -srf repositoryConfiguration -d ./path/to/repositories.json
    ```

-3. We're now ready to restore repository data.
+3. (Skip if only S3 repos are configured).
+We're now ready to restore repository data.
 Put Nexus into read-only mode.

    ```
    ./scripts/upload_function.py -srf nexusFrozenState -S read-only
    ```

-4. Wipe out the existing blobs directory.
+4. (Skip if only S3 repos are configured) Wipe out the existing blobs directory.
 Again, assuming [Nexus in a docker
    container][nexus-docker] refer to the following example.

    ```bash